Higher genus relative and orbifold Gromov-Witten invariants: Introduction

+where there are $r-1$ components isomorphic to $D$.
+The component $X$ is called the identity component.
+Other components are called twisted sectors.

-For orbifold invariants of the root stack $X_{D,r}$, We consider the moduli space $\overline{M}_{g,k,n,d}(X_{D,r})$ of $(m+n)$-pointed, genus g, degree $d$, orbifold stable maps to $X_{D,r}$ whose orbifold data is given by the cohomological weighted partition $k$, such that \begin{itemize} \item for $1\leq i\leq m$, the evaluation map $\on{ev}_i$ at the $i$-th marked point lands on the twisted sector $\mathcal D_r$ with age $k_i/r$.
-The insertion at the $i$-th marked point is the cohomology class $\delta_{s_i}\in H^*(D,\mathbb Q)$.
-These marked points are orbifold marked points. \item the evaluation maps at the last $n$ marked points all land on the identity component $X_{D,r}$ of the inertia stack $I(X_{D,r})$.
+The partition $\vec k$ can be used to impose orbifold data of orbifold stable maps as follows.
+We assume that $r>k_i$, for all $1\leq i\leq m$.
+For orbifold invariants of the root stack $X_{D,r}$, we consider the moduli space $\overline{M}_{g,\vec k,n,d}(X_{D,r})$ of $(m+n)$-pointed, genus g, degree $d$, orbifold stable maps to $X_{D,r}$ whose orbifold data is given by the partition $\vec k$, such that \begin{itemize} \item for $1\leq i\leq m$, the coarse evaluation map $\on{ev}_i$ at the $i$-th marked point lands on the twisted sector $D$ with age $k_i/r$.
+These marked points are orbifold marked points. \item the coarse evaluation maps $\on{ev}_i$ at the last $n$ marked points all land on the identity component $X$ of the coarse moduli space of the inertia stack $IX_{D,r}$.
 These marked points are non-orbifold marked points. \end{itemize}

 Orbifold Gromov-Witten invariants of $X_{D,r}$ are defined as